-This easy to follow Thanksgiving guide is just what you need to help organize your next Thanksgiving celebration!
+This Thanksgiving guide is just what you need to help organize your next Thanksgiving dinner celebration!
 From choosing the perfect Thanksgiving menu to setting up decorations, this checklist will walk you through every step of planning the ultimate holiday get-together.
-We've even featured some of our favorite Thanksgiving recipes to get you started!
+I've even featured some of our favorite Thanksgiving recipes to get you started!

 - The Month Before Thanksgiving